 Marijuana is legal in South Dakota for medicinal use but is currently prohibited for recreational use.
 South Dakota Initiated Measure 26, appeared on the November 3, 2020, state general election ballot and passed with 70% approval.
-Per Initiated Measure 26, South Dakotans aged 18 years and older, and suffering from debilitating medical conditions including multiple sclerosis, Crohn's disease, epilepsy, AIDS, glaucoma, PTSD, ALS, and severe pains can possess and use up to 3 ounces of cannabis.
+Per Initiated Measure 26, South Dakotans aged 18 years or older, and suffering from debilitating medical conditions including multiple sclerosis, Crohn's disease, epilepsy, AIDS, glaucoma, PTSD, ALS, and severe pains can possess and use up to 3 ounces of cannabis.

 South Dakota nearly made history by becoming the first state to legalize the medicinal and adult use of the marijuana at the same time.
 However, Constitutional Amendment A, which made the same ballot as Measure 26, and would have legalized adult-use marijuana, was challenged in court.
 On February 8, 2021, Circuit Court Judge Christina Klinger declared Amendment A illegal, claiming that it violated the state's single-subject requirement for ballot proposals.
 Another measure, seeking to legalize recreational cannabis in South Dakota, took place on the ballot on November 8, 2022.
 However, more than 52% of South Dakota voters rejected the proposed law.